 Northwestern University's IRB Office is rapidly expanding and is bolstering its infrastructure with additional staff positions to increase headcount.

-The goal of the following activities is to ensure that all operational priorities are aligned with the mission and direction of OPRS/IRB.
+The goal of the following activities is to ensure that all operational priorities are aligned with the mission and direction of IRB.

-Ensures that OPRS operations meet legal and regulatory requirements and are in compliance with ever more complex federal, state, and local regulations regarding the activities of OPRS/IRB.
+Ensures that IRB operations meet legal and regulatory requirements and are in compliance with ever more complex federal, state, and local regulations regarding the activities of IRB.

 Monitors changes in laws, regulations, and technology and advises management how that may affect operations.

-Provides regulatory, ethical, and method advice to individual faculty and staff in preparation of applications for research proposals involving human subjects and consent documents.
+Provides regulatory, ethical, and method advice to individual faculty and staff for research proposals involving human subjects and consent documents.

-Recommends improvements for enhancing communication between the IRB, researchers and staff on the status of protocols and committee deliberations.
+Recommends improvements for enhancing communication between the IRB, researchers and staff based upon compliance audits and feedback..

 Serves as subject matter expert in state, local, and federal laws and regulations as they apply to human subjects.

-Prepares auditable institutional and federal technical documents needed for IRB panels’ review and recommendations.
+Prepares auditable institutional and federal technical documents needed for IRB panels’ review and recommends contingencies for approval of research activities involving human subjects.

-Assists in the development and revision of Standard Operating Procedures for the OPRS.
+Assists in the development and revision of Standard Operating Procedures for the compliance component of the IRB office.

-Assists IRB Managers in ensuring the university’s performance excellence program is administered responsibly and uniformly throughout OPRS.
+Assists IRB Managers in ensuring the university’s performance excellence program is administered responsibly and uniformly throughout the IRB Office.

 Analysis and Training